Regulations Respecting Cosmetics

 (2) A manufacturer who does not submit the evidence requested under subsection (1) shall cease to sell the cosmetic after the day specified in the request.

-(3) If the Minister determines that the evidence submitted by a manufacturer under subsection (1) is not sufficient, the Minister must notify the manufacturer in writing to that effect, and the manufacturer must cease to sell the cosmetic until the manufacturer
+(3) If the Minister is of the opinion that the evidence submitted by a manufacturer under subsection (1) is not sufficient, the Minister shall notify the manufacturer in writing to that effect, and the manufacturer shall cease to sell the cosmetic until the manufacturer

 (a) has submitted further evidence to the Minister; and

 (b) has been notified in writing by the Minister that the further evidence is sufficient.